tmolteno/spotless/README.md

 ## Changes

+* 0.4.0 Move to github repository.
+Add to pypi.
+Use disko for utility functions.
 * 0.3.0 Update to python3
 * 0.3.3 Add a gridless binary to plot a GRIDLESS imaging, add a PDF export option
 * 0.3.4 Fix bitrot in multispotless.